Quick Navigation

 Nylon is a linear thermoplastic, also known as Polyamide.
 It is a strong, high-performance, engineering plastic with excellent tensile strength, often seen as an alternative to silk, rubber, and latex.
 It is a commonly used thermoplastic material for various applications like clothing, rubber components like tires, ropes, threads, automobile parts, mechanical components, etc.

-Additionally, nylon can easily be flame retarded which is quite rare to be found in thermoplastics.
+Additionally, nylon can easily be flame retarded, which is quite rare to be found in thermoplastics.

-Different Types of NylonÂ
+Different Types of Nylon

 Nylon is available in white, black, and off-white colors.
-There are multiple types of nylon in the more prominent polyamide family, and each one of them is utilized depending on the application and the budget restrictions.
+There are multiple types of nylon in the more prominent polyamide family, and each one is utilized depending on the application and the budget restrictions.

 It is also referred to by its chemical name – PA (e.g., PA6, PA66 )